Seri98x/Fullstack-Application/readme.md

 To test API endpoints, download Postman then use the collections included inside the folder to use the endpoints immediately (Note: the endpoint is already pointing at live flask server)

-To unit test Python Flask API run the following commands (Asserts are inside the python py) :
+To unit test Python Flask API run the following commands (Asserts are inside the test-app.py) :

 py -m  pytest -k "test_login_success" -v